K computer

 The K computer – named for the Japanese word/numeral "kei" (京), meaning 10 quadrillion (1016) – was a supercomputer manufactured by Fujitsu, installed at the Riken Advanced Institute for Computational Science campus in Kobe, Hyōgo Prefecture, Japan.
 The K computer was based on a distributed memory architecture with over 80,000 compute nodes.
 It was used for a variety of applications, including climate research, disaster prevention and medical research.
 The K computer's operating system was based on the Linux kernel, with additional drivers designed to make use of the computer's hardware.

 In June 2011, TOP500 ranked K the world's fastest supercomputer, with a computation speed of over 8 petaflops, and in November 2011, K became the first computer to top 10 petaflops.
 It had originally been slated for completion in June 2012.
 In June 2012, K was superseded as the world's fastest supercomputer by the American IBM Sequoia.

-As of November 2018, the K computer holds the third place for the HPCG benchmark.
+As of November 2018, the K computer held third place for the HPCG benchmark.
 It held the first place until June 2018, when it was superseded by Summit and Sierra.